Package ovault

 Add a note to the vault.

-method to reindex the vault after adding notes. def attachments(self, /)
+reindexflag or call theindexmethod to reindex the vault after adding notes. def attachment(self, /, name)-

 Get a list of all attachments in the vault.
 Order is not guaranteed.